byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 You notice voltage increases as you hands are hotter.
 This is because the resistance of the analog temperature sensors increased causing an increase in the voltage.
 According to Ohms Law: $$ 𝑉 = I𝑅 $$ [this is a rearrangement of the Ohm's Law] an increase in the resistance causes an increase in the voltage.

 💡 **Explore Activity:** You can use the voltage you measured to find the temperature.
 You can use this formula: Temp = 33.37 x Vout – 6.88, the measured temperature is in Fahrenheit.
+[Note: it might not always be normal.]

 ### ⚡ Current: